Skip to contents

 x

-Focal locations (generally with future climate conditions).
+Focal locations for which analogs will be found.
 Should be a matrix/data.frame with columns x, y, and climate variables, or a SpatRaster with climate variable layers.

 pool